01Operating Cash Flow Ratio

 Calculate the Solvency, Liquidity, and Viability of your Firm

-The cash flow statement is one of the three most important financial statements a business owner uses in cash flow analysis.
-Investors rely on the statement of cash flows to determine a company's financial strength.
-The bottom line is cash flow is the lifeblood of a small business.
+The cash flow statement is one of the three most important financial statements a business owner uses in cash flow analysis, and investors rely on the statement of cash flows to determine a company's financial strength.
+The bottom line: Cash flow is the lifeblood of a small business.

-Unlike an income statement, a cash flow statement will tell if your company is generating cash.
-It's vital to the health of a business to have enough cash on hand to pay for expenses and to purchase needed materials or assets for the business.
+Unlike the accounting profit shown on an income statement, a cash flow statement will tell if your company is generating actual cash.
+Even if your business shows a profit on your income statement, it's vital that you must also have enough cash in the bank account to pay for expenses, cover payroll, and purchase needed materials or assets for the business.

 The concept of cash flow is different from the concept of profit or net income and the business owner should think of each in different terms and analyze each from different perspectives.
 There are financial ratios that help the business owner that focus on net profit and those that focus on cash flow.